SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Simulation/bootstraps.rst

        for (a <- 0 to 7) {
          // Apply input
          dut.io.a #= a
-         // Wait for a simulation tick
+         // Wait for a simulation time unit sleep(1)
-         sleep(1)
          // Read output
          val z = dut.io.z.toInt